|The Western Flyer - John Steinbeck's escape into environmental science|

 been when it made the historic voyage that became the birth of today’s science

-It’s an awesome sight to see the work being done by Port Townsend Shipwrights Co-Op to restore
+It’s an awesome sight to see the work being done by Port Townsend Shipwrights Co-Op

 the boat to its original state.
 Remnants of the original hull are stacked near